xwp/frontend-test-ianr/README.md

 Assumed the mobile view Follow on FB button being same width as Mister Name is coincidence rather that used on all cards.

-##### Todo
+##### Edge case

-Use image srcset for different screen sizes?
-Add html comments on wrappers
-Match js-toggle and is-hidden better?
-How to deal with is/has when used as helpers in lieu of many BEM - just use h-?
-Handling of edge case between mobile / tablet around 600px Couldn't get query( max, 620 ) to work
+There was an edge case in the design between mobile / tablet views around 600px.
+I increased the mobile view breakpoint to 580px and adjusted the layout / image size for the 580px to tablet breakpoints.
+Normally would implement in discussion with designer or with context to whole site.

 ***